Home Film & TVHappy Gilmore 2: A Satisfying and Enjoyable Sequel

 Advertisement

-50 First Dates, Big Daddy, Mr. Deeds all had something in common and it was the combination of Adam Sandler’s crude humor and tug on your heartstring moments.
+50 First Dates, Big Daddy, Mr. Deeds all had something in common which was the combination of Sandler’s crude humor and tug on your heartstring moments.
 Happy Gilmore 2 is a special film on its own because it also introduces both of his real-life daughters in roles that when his character was at his lowest, their support and motivation helped him overcome challenges and improve himself for the better which enhanced the more emotional parts of the story.

 Advertisement